giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

     - hostname: a54cae28bd42b11e7b2c7020a3f15370-27798109.eu-central-1.elb.amazonaws.com
 ```

-The above YAML would expose port 8080 of our helloworld Pods on the http port of the provisioned ELB.
+The above YAML would expose port `8080` of our `helloworld` pods on the HTTP port of the provisioned Elastic Load Balancer (ELB).

 ### Exposing on a non-HTTP port and protocol

 You can change the port of the load balancer and protocol of the load balancer by changing the `targetPort` field and adding a `ports.protocol` field.
-This way you can expose TCP services directly without having to customize the Ingress Controller.
+This way you can expose TCP services directly without having to customize the ingress controller.

 Following example would set the ELB to TCP and port `8888`: